skeeto/w64devkit/README.md

 it would triple the size of the distribution.
 So Emacs will not be included.

+The distribution incidentally includes some man pages, and BusyBox includes an implementation of `man`.
+However it has external dependencies on `nroff` and `tbl`.
+I have not found a suitable implementation of these tools.

 Since the build environment is so stable and predicable, it would be great for the .zip to be reproducible, i.e. builds by different people are bit-for-bit identical.
 There are multiple reasons why this is not